We Went to Different Schools Together

 We Went to Different Schools Together is the second album by Pittsburgh rock/pop band the Jaggerz, released in 1970.
 The album includes the group's only successful single, "The Rapper."
+The lead track "I Call My Baby Candy" peaked at #75 on the Billboard Hot 100 the week of May 23, 1970, the last of three weeks it spent on that chart.